Thomas L. Smith

-Thomas Long "Pegleg" Smith (October 10, 1801 – October 1866) was a mountain man who, serving as a guide for many early expeditions into the American Southwest, helped explore parts of present-day New Mexico.
+Thomas Long "Pegleg" Smith (October 10, 1801 – October 1866) was a mountain man who served as a guide for many early expeditions into the American Southwest and who helped explore parts of New Mexico.
 He is also known as a fur trapper, prospector, and horse thief.
-Peg Leg Smith Monument, is a historical site in Anza-Borrego Desert State Park, California.
-Peg Leg Smith Monument site is a California Historical Landmark No. 452, listed on October 11 ,1960.
+The Peg Leg Smith Monument is a historical site in Anza-Borrego Desert State Park, California.
+The Monument site is California Historical Landmark No. 452, listed on October 11, 1960.

 Life

-Born in Crab Orchard, Kentucky, Smith ran away from home as a teenager to work on a flatboat on the Mississippi River until reaching St. Louis, Missouri where he began working for John Jacob Astor as a fur trapper with other mountain men such as Kit Carson, Jim Bridger, and Milton Sublette.
+Smith was born in Crab Orchard, Kentucky.
+He ran away from home as a teenager to work on a flatboat on the Mississippi River until reaching St. Louis, Missouri, where he began working for John Jacob Astor as a fur trapper with other mountain men such as Kit Carson, Jim Bridger, and Milton Sublette.

-Smith later accompanied Alexandre Le Grand's expedition into New Mexico as a scout, later learning several Native American languages.
-During the expedition he was shot in the right knee by a local Indian; the wound and resulting infection forced the amputation of Smith's right leg below the knee; it is said that he performed the operation himself, almost completing it before passing out from blood loss and shock.
-He then had to use a wooden leg from which he later earned his nickname.
-He also learned how to remove his leg and did that to defend himself during fights.
+Smith later accompanied Alexandre Le Grand's expedition into New Mexico as a scout, later learning several Indian languages.
+During the expedition, he was shot in the right knee by an Indian, and the wound and resulting infection forced the amputation of his right leg below the knee.
+It is said that he performed the operation himself, almost completing it before passing out from blood loss and shock.
+He then had to use a wooden leg from which he earned the nickname of Pegleg Smith.
+He would remove his leg and use it to defend himself during fights.
 Following the expedition, Smith became a successful fur trapper despite his handicap, later relearning how to maintain his balance while riding a horse.

-By 1840, with the decline of the fur trade,Smith focused on stealing horses, but only from the large Mexican haciendas.

-In one incident, Smith guided around 150 Utes under the leadership of Walkara across the Sierra Nevada, stealing at least several hundred horses from Mexican ranchers.
-Joining Jim Beckwourth and "Old Bill" Williams, Smith helped establish the largest horse theft operation in the Southwest until authorities eventually forced the gang to break up in the late 1840s.
+By 1840, the fur trade was in decline, so Smith focused on stealing horses from the large Mexican haciendas.
+In one incident, Smith guided around 150 Ute Indians under the leadership of Walkara across the Sierra Nevada, stealing several hundred horses from Mexican ranchers.
+He joined Jim Beckwourth and "Old Bill" Williams to establish the largest horse theft operation in the Southwest, until authorities eventually forced the gang to break up in the late 1840s.

-Smith traveled to the Chocolate Mountains (and possibly the Santa Rosa Mountains, or the Borrego Badlands) where, after several years of prospecting, he was forced, by local tribes, to escape the area.
-Claiming he had discovered a large amount of gold-bearing quartz, Smith sold maps and claims to other prospectors of a mine known as the Lost Pegleg Mine until his death in a San Francisco hospital in 1866.
+Smith traveled to the Chocolate Mountains (and possibly the Borrego Badlands), but he was driven out of the area by local tribes.
+He then began claiming that he had discovered a large amount of gold-bearing quartz, and he sold maps and shares in a fictitious mine known as the Lost Pegleg Mine until his death in a San Francisco hospital in 1866.